zalando/nakadi/README.md

     The consumer connection has keepalive controls and support for managing stream offsets using [subscriptions](https://zalando.github.io/nakadi/manual.html#using_consuming-events-hila).

-More detailed information can be found in the [manual](http://zalando.github.io/nakadi-manual/).
+More detailed information can be found on our [Website](http://zalando.github.io/nakadi/).

 ![Nakadi Deployment Diagram](docs/img/NakadiDeploymentDiagram.png)